 Iranian scientists at the Tabriz University of Medical Sciences conducted a 12 week trial on 64 people with type-2 diabetes.
 The study was titled “The effect of ginger consumption of glycemic status, lipid profile and some inflammatory markers in patients with type 2 diabetes mellitus,” and published in the International Journal of Food Sciences and Nutrition.

-Type 2 diabetes usually develops at a later stage in life due to unhealthy lifestyle and hence the body does not respond to insulin.
+Type 2 diabetes usually develops at a later stage in life due to an unhealthy lifestyle and hence the body does not respond to insulin.
 The subjects were given either a placebo or 2 grams of ginger every day.
 The subjects were measured for before and after the intervention for blood sugar levels, blood lipids, C-reactive protein, prostaglandin E2 and tumor necrosis factor alpha (TNFα).The study reported that subjects who took ginger had higher insulin sensitivity and lowers levels of insulin and lower levels of LDL (bad cholesterol) and triglycerides.
 The following reduction in parameters were noticed in subjects who were given ginger treatment:

 - Fasting plasma glucose